lmweber/nnSVG/README.md

 remotes::install_github("lmweber/nnSVG")
 ```

-If you are installing from GitHub, the following dependency packages may also need to be installed manually from Bioconductor and CRAN:
+If you are installing from GitHub, the following dependency packages may need to be installed manually from Bioconductor and CRAN (these are installed automatically if you install from Bioconductor instead):

 ```r
 install.packages("BiocManager")